 Encapsulation is a mechanism of restricting direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

-Endpoint security refers to an organization's overall approach to managing the security of network endpoint devices that remotely access the IT infrastructure.
+Endpoint security is an organizations’ strategy and approach to maintaining the security of network endpoints and external devices that are directly connected to the IT infrastructure.

 Enterprise Application Integration (EAI) is the implementation of technologies that facilitate communication between enterprise applications.